-The National Radio Astronomy Observatory designs, builds and operates the mworld’s most sophisticated and advanced telescopes 50 miles west of Socorro on HWY 60
+The National Radio Astronomy Observatory designs, builds and operates the world’s most sophisticated and advanced telescopes 50 miles west of Socorro on HWY 60

-The National Atomic Museum is the nation’s only Congressionally-chartered museum on nuclear science and history near Old Town.
-It was established in 1969 to chronical the fascinating story of the Atomic Age and is the only Smithsonian Affiliate in Albuquerque and the exhibits include the Manhattan Project, the Cold War, Radiation in the World Around You and Nuclear Energy.
+The National Atomic Museum is the nation’s only Congress-chartered museum on nuclear science and history near Old Town.
+It was established in 1969 to chronicle the fascinating story of the Atomic Age and is the only Smithsonian Affiliate in Albuquerque and the exhibits include the Manhattan Project, the Cold War, Radiation in the World Around You and Nuclear Energy.

-The Indian Pueblo CUltural center is a gateway to the 19 pueblos of New Mexico and offers educational programming and exhibitions tracing the cultural heritage, history and contemporary expressions of the Peublo people of New Mexico at 2401 12th St. NW.
+The Indian Pueblo Cultural center is a gateway to the 19 pueblos of New Mexico and offers educational programming and exhibitions tracing the cultural heritage, history and contemporary expressions of the Pueblo people of New Mexico at 2401 12th St. NW.

-10. Jeep Tours allow you to explore ancestral Pueblo Ruins, Ghost Towns, extinct volcanoes, petroglphs ethched in rocks mesas, canyons, “Volcanic Necks” and other geological mountain and dessert locations while learning about the people, history, geology and culture of NM.
+10. Jeep Tours allow you to explore ancestral Pueblo Ruins, Ghost Towns, extinct volcanoes, petroglyphs etched in rocks mesas, canyons, “Volcanic Necks” and other geological mountain and dessert locations while learning about the people, history, geology and culture of New Mexico.